MVerbakel/MVerbakel.github.io/_posts/2021-02-24-non-inferiority-test.md

 ```

 ### Notes
+- Keep in mind: non-inferior does not mean equivelant or superior, and inconclusive does not mean inferior (it could be inferior as the CI overlaps with the margin, but also may not be).
+- Setting the margin based on the relative (% difference from group 1) is preferred as an absolute margin could be reliant on the pre-experiment estimate of the mean in the control being correct ([reference](https://www.sciencedirect.com/science/article/pii/S0735109717379275)).
+- If you have trouble deciding the threshold, consider what size change would you celebrate if it was the primary metric for the experiment?
+Or perhaps, what is the cost of hurting this metric, and when would that cost be too high?
+- Make sure your test is sufficiently powered.
+- However, you still need to watch out for the cascading losses issue.
+Over time, experiments with a small negative effect (within the margin) can accumulate, causing a much larger negative impact.
+This is an issue with all experiments, but of particular concern given we allow a margin in non-inferiority tests.
 - You could also do a two-sided test and estimate the effect (checking if the estimate is above or below the threshold), but this will require a larger sample.
 - I've shown the non-inferiority approach for a two sample ttest, but the concept works equally well for other metrics and tests (e.g. proportions, or the mann-whitney rank test).
-- If you have trouble deciding the threshold, consider what size change would you celebrate if it was the primary metric for the experiment?
-Or perhaps, what is the cost of hurting this metric, and when would that cost be too high?